solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 application fees.
 Dapp developers also have to implement additional instruction to collect these fees using lamport transfers.

-DApp developers have to consider the following way to bypass application fees is possible: A Defi smart contract with two instructions IxA and IxB.
+Dapp developers have to consider the following way to bypass application fees is possible: A Defi smart contract with two instructions IxA and IxB.
 Both IxA and IxB issue a rebate.
 IxA is an instruction that places an order on the market which can be used to extract profit.
 IxB is an instruction that just does some bookkeeping like settling funds overall harmless instruction.
 Malicious users then can create a custom smart contract to bypass the application fees where it CPI's IxA only if they can extract profit or else they use IxB to issue a rebate for the application fees.
-So DApp developers have to be sure when to do rebates usually white listing and black listing instruction sequence would be ideal.
+So dapp developers have to be sure when to do rebates usually white listing and black listing instruction sequence would be ideal.